About SAP HANA database backup on Azure VMs

 - Create a new empty VM and attach the disks from the latest recovery point.

 If Write Accelerator disks are excluded, they aren’t restored.
 In this case, create empty Write Accelerator disks and a log area.

 After all the other configurations (such as IP, system name, and so on) are set, the VM is set to receive database data from Azure Backup.

 Restore the database into the VM from the Azure SAP HANA database backup to your intended point in time.

 Back up a HANA system with replication enabled (preview)

-Azure Backup now supports back up of databases that have HANA System Replication (HSR) enabled (preview).
-This means that backups are managed automatically, when a failover occurs, thus eliminating manual intervention.
-It also offers immediate protection with no remedial full backups that allows you to protect HANA instances or HSR setup nodes as a single HSR container.
+Azure Backup now supports backing up databases that have HSR enabled (preview).
+This means that backups are managed automatically when a failover occurs, which eliminates the necessity for manual intervention.
+Backup also offers immediate protection with no remedial full backups, so you can protect HANA instances or HSR setup nodes as a single HSR container.